ddbj/www/_bioproject/project-info-e.md

 : Description (a paragraph) of the project goals and purposes.
 Provide enough information (more than 100 characters) in the description for other users to interpret the data.

 [Private comments to DDBJ staff](#Private_comments)<a name="Private_comments"></a>
 : Use this field if you have questions for database support staff.
 The content is not made public.
-If you intend to submit an umbrella project, please inform us that "this is umbrella project".
+If you intend to [submit an umbrella project](/bioproject/submission-e.html#submit-umbrella-project), please inform us that "this is umbrella project" (e.g., Please register this project as an umbrella project).
+To submit data corresponding to personal identification code, write the approved NBDC data submission application ID (for example, J-DS000001-001).

 [Relevance](#Relevance)<a name="Relevance"></a>
 : Select the primary general relevance of the study.